SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 ### DreamStudio
 DreamStudio is made by StabilityAI and is used, like DALLE2, on a web interface.
 It is based on the Stable Diffusion process of image generation.
-You can use it here: [DreamStudio](https://beta.dreamstudio.ai/dream)

-* Has a free trial

-* Upload feature - creates different variations of an existing image

-* Allows easy customization of parameters (e.g., style, aspect ratio)
+You can use it here (starting with a free trial): [DreamStudio](https://beta.dreamstudio.ai/dream).
+The most distinguishable feature of DreamStudio is the easy customization of parameters (e.g., style, aspect ratio) on the interface.

 ::: img-large